allegro/allegro.tech/_posts/2019-09-02-page-visibility-and-performance-metrics.md

 When we excluded an error in the aggregation algorithm, we looked at how to we collect metrics.
 To better approximate the moment when content appears on the screen, we used to use the ```requestAnimationFrame``` API, which has been available for a long time in all major browsers.
-This function allows to plug in custom code into the browser rendering process, just before the work of drawing the content.
+This function allows plugging in custom code into the browser rendering process, just before the work of drawing the content.
 At this very moment — when the interesting part of HTML was parsed, but before showing it on the screen — we send information to the server.
 Unfortunately, currently there is no browser API that would allow code to be executed right after the visible content has been updated.